Ircama/osm-carto-tutorials/pages/_includes/postgis-inst.md

     sudo service postgresql start

-Note: used PostgeSQL port is 5432 (default).
+Note: used PostgreSQL port is 5432 (default).

 A user named {{ pg_user }} will be created during the installation process.